launchdarkly/ld-find-code-refs/parse/github-actions/README.md

   }
   ```

-4. Once your workflow has been created, the best way to confirm that it's executing is to create a new pull request with the workflow file, and verify that the newly created action is succeeding.
+4. Once your workflow has been created, the best way to confirm that the workflow executing is to create a new pull request with the workflow file, and verify that the newly created action is succeeding.
 A failing action is indicative of an invalid configuration.

 ![GitHub Action execution](./images/action-running.png)
 ![Github Action succeeded](./images/action-succeeded.png)